coreinfrastructure/best-practices-badge/doc/testing.md

 DRIVER=chrome rails t test/features/can_access_home_test.rb:4
 DRIVER=poltergeist rails s test/features/can_access_home_test.rb
 ```

+Note that adding chrome or firefox as a DRIVER will let you observe the test in real time.
+This slows down the test but can be very helpful in revealing the cause of test problems.

 Selenium tests for Safari require this [file](http://selenium-release.storage.googleapis.com/2.48/SafariDriver.safariextz) but still do not seem to be working currently.